Blockchain Security Concerns and Un-Concerns

 The risk of business insiders with decision making powers and access to large account balances will never go away.
 However, decentralization reduces the havoc system administrators can wreak on public blockchains.
 Insider risk will shift from system administrators to developers: Think of what interesting things attackers could do with a Bitcoin or Ethereum core developer’s Github account!
 Open source communities must be vigilant.

 Organizations approaching blockchains must be sure to understand the changing nature of blockchain risk.
-Contact us if you are interested in conducting a workshop to bring your team up to speed, or to perform an assessment.
+Please contact us with any questions and/or to explore or workshops and consulting services.